Wieliczka Salt Mine of Poland (Part 1)

 In the next chamber are six life-size salt sculptures that depict how rock salt was discovered in Poland.
 The legend goes that Kinga was a Hungarian princess and was engaged to marry a polish duke.
 As a dowry, she was given a salt mine in Marmaros.
 At this time, salt was very precious and Poland suffered from a lack of it.
 Kinga, learning of this, decided to give salt to Poland as her wedding present.
 She threw her engagement ring in the mine and in Wieliczka, Kinga ordered the miners to dig in a specific spot.
 Her ring was found in the first salt block unearthed and salt has been found in abundance in Poland ever since.
 Kinga is the patroness of the miners.

 Long and thin salt stalactites can be seen at one corner of the chamber and these are a cause of worry to the miners, as it means water is leaking through the mine.
 The miners collect the water and bring it to the surface to produce salt.
 About 15,000 tonnes of salt is manufactured in a year.
 In other chambers of the mine, we found white salt, which is pure sodium chloride and it crumbled when we touched it.

 This is the first part of a two-part series about this fascinating mine.
-In the second part, I will deal with the geological origin of the mine, the use of horses there almost 400 years ago, the St Anthony’s Chapel, the Holy Cross Chapel and the biggest and grandest chapel of all the Wieliczka Salt Mine – the St Kinga’s Chapel.
+In the second part (Wieliczka Salt Mine of Poland (Part 2)), I deal with the geological origin of the mine, the use of horses there almost 400 years ago, the St Anthony’s Chapel, the Holy Cross Chapel and the biggest and grandest chapel of all the Wieliczka Salt Mine – the St Kinga’s Chapel.